welance-archive/welance-craft-starter/README.md

 ### Project removal
 Once the project is finished to remove the resources associated with the project (containers and data) the `bin/butler.py local-teardown`script is provided.

+## Applying Craftcms updates

+Applying a craftcms update is a sensible activity that has to be performed with extreme care.

+Craftcms autoupdate performs 2 actions:
+- runs `composer update` for code
+- apply changes to the database and records changes in the table `info`:
+  - `info.version` for craft version, ex 3.x
+	- `info.schemaVersion` for the database schema version

+it is therefore important that this operation is performed atomically in one machine and the result propagated to the other installations.

+The steps to perform an upgrade during development are:
+  - freeze content editing.
+	- obtain a copy of the latest official database seed (ex. from staging)
+	- perform the upgrade locally
+	- run the `seed-export` and commit the changes to the database
+	- update the `docker/docker-compose.yml` and `docker-compose-staging.yml` with the new version
+	- commit the result

 ## Accessing the database
 Since the database use in the containers is not accessible from outside docker a database web interface